ralfbiedert/cheats.rs/content/_index.md

 </mini-table>

-- Whoever is part of that membership list will adhere to behavior of list
+- Whoever is part of that membership list will adhere to behavior of list.
 - Also includes associated methods, functions, ...

 ```